trothr/znetboot/Glossary.md

 transition off of Hollerith 'tab' cards encoding a 12 rows,
 called: A B, and 0 through 9

--- CMS: FIXME
+-- CMS: officially the Conversational Monitor System, a single user operating system packaged with z/VM and used for the majority of housekeeping work in z/VM.
+CMS provides the interactive environment which defines the user experience when z/VM is employed as an operating system product.

 -- CURL: local convention, after the network file transfer utility; another example might be 'wget'

--- DASD: Direct Access Ssytem <?> Device <?>
+-- DASD: Direct Access Storage Device, i.e., disk

--- EBCDIC: IBM's preferred character set for s/390.
-Extended Binary Coded Decimal Interhange Code; a 'not invented here' response to ASCII, which was was the alternative character set encoding conpetition of the era; successor to BCD encoding on the 1401 series
+-- EBCDIC: Extended Binary Coded Decimal Interchange Code, IBM's preferred character set for S/390 and AS/400 and successor to BCD.

--- EXEC: similar to Unix' _fork_, _exec_ and friends
+EBCDIC is a character encoding conceptually similar to ASCII but with different (and incompatible) character-to-bit-pattern assignments.
+Translation between EBCDIC and ASCII is usually done transparently, but some differences occasionally leak out.

+-- EXEC: in CMS is the filetype for a scripted command. (think shell script) CMS provides three interpreters, the preferred being REXX.
+To indicate that an EXEC should be interpreted as REXX, the file must start with a REXX comment and thus begin with slash asterisk /*.

 -- FOSS: Free and Open Source Software

+-- FLOSS: Free/Libre Open Source Software, a variant of FOSS with essentially the same meaning.

 -- GPLv2: one of several licenses documented by the Free Software Foundation, providing generaly that if one transfers a binary form of